ansible/awx/docs/job_branch_override.md

 no matter what is used for `scm_refspec`.

 The `scm_refspec` will affect which `scm_branch` fields can be used as overrides.
-For example, you could set up a project that allows branch override with a refspec of `refs/pull/*:refs/remotes/origin/pull/*`, then use this in a job template that prompts for `scm_branch`, then a client could launch the job template when a new pull request is created, providing the branch `refs/pull/N/head`, then the job template would run against the provided github pull request reference.
+For example, you could set up a project that allows branch override with the 1st or 2nd refspec example, then use this in a job template that prompts for `scm_branch`, then a client could launch the job template when a new pull request is created, providing the branch `pull/N/head`, then the job template would run against the provided github pull request reference.